Createdd/Writing/2020/articles/lockdownYes.md

 - all my university assignments are either reading, programming, or online meetings.
 Again, in front of a computer
 - Vienna currently has a variation of lockdown in place, which does not allow to leave the apartment after 8pm, moving or meeting in public is restricted, spare-time services like a gym are closed, restaurant and bars only allow to-go services
 - Vienna was also recently hit by a terror attack, before the lockdown rules were in force
+- I live alone in my apartment and don't have a family I have to take care of

 In this article I want to address various aspects of being in lockdown.
-And illustrate how I handle it from a health perspective.
+And illustrate how I handle it from a mental perspective.
 I do this because I was asked several times by friends and maybe it helps others as well.

 I will split this into mental and physical health aspects.
-It is merely a way I deal with the situation.
+It is merely a way how I deal with the situation.
 The idea of the style of writing is the motivational aspect of dealing with difficult situations.
 Everything that is discussed and described stems from my own experience and awareness.
 I have no education in the field of health or anything related.
 Therefore it is not intended to be advice for living a certain way.

 ## Lockdown as Limitation; Limitation as Clarification